botlabs-gg/yagpdb/README.md

 In postgres, create a new user `yagpdb` and database `yagpdb` and grant that user access to that database.

 Set up the environment variables with the credentials from the [general setup](#General-Bot-Setup).
-See the [sample env file](cmd/yagpdb/sampleenvfile) for a list of all enviroment variables.
+See the [sample env file](cmd/yagpdb/sampleenvfile) for a list of all environment variables.

 Afterwards, run the build script located at `/cmd/yagpdb/build.sh` and  start the bot using `./yagpdb`: